opentripplanner/OpenTripPlanner/README.md

 Note that this branch contains **OpenTripPlanner 2**, the second major version of OTP, which has been under development since Q2 2018 and was released as version v2.0.0 in November 2020.

-If you do not want to test or explore this version, please switch to the final 1.x release tag `v1.5.0` or the `dev-1.x` branch for the latest patches and bugfixes.
+If you do not want to test or explore this version, please switch to the final 1.x release tag `v1.5.0` or the `dev-1.x` branch for any patches and bugfixes applied to the v1.5.0 release.

 ## Repository layout